Helping millions of people navigate the world of technology.

 powercfg.exe /hibernate on

-Step 1: Click the search icon on the Taskbar, type control panel, and press Enter.
+Step 1: Click the search icon on the taskbar, type control panel, and press Enter.

-Step 3: Click ‘Choose what the power buttons do’ from the left coluimn.
+Step 3: Click on Choose what the power buttons do in the left pane.

-Step 4: Click on ‘Change settings that are currently unavailable.’
+Step 4: Click on Change settings that are currently unavailable.

-After you complete the above steps, you should see the Hibernate option in the Windows 11 power menu.
+Once you complete the above steps, you should see the Hibernate option in the Windows 11 power menu.

 How to Customize and Use Hibernate Mode on Windows 11

-Step 3: Click on ‘Choose what the power buttons do.’
+Step 2: Click on Choose what the power buttons do.

-Step 4: Use the drop-down menus next to ‘When I press the power button’ to select the Hibernate option.
+Step 3: Use the drop-down menus next to When I press the power button to select Hibernate.

-Step 5: For Windows laptops, use the drop-down menus next to ‘When I close the lid’ to select the Hibernate option.
+Step 4: For Windows laptops, use the drop-down menus next to When I close the lid to select the Hibernate option.

-Step 6: Lastly, click on Save changes.
+Step 5: Click on Save changes.

 And you’re all set.
 Windows will enter the hibernation state when you press the power button or close the lid.
+Conveniently, you can also configure your PC to hibernate automatically after a period of inactivity.
+Here’s how.

 Step 1: Press the Windows key + S to open the search menu.
 Type edit power plan in the box and select the first result that appears.

-Step 2: Click on ‘Change advanced power settings.’
+Step 2: Click on Change advanced power settings.

 Step 3: In the Power Options window, double-click on Sleep to expand it.

 Step 4: Expand Hibernate after and use the drop-down menus next to On battery and Plugged in to specify the number of minutes of inactivity, after which your PC should enter hibernation mode.
-Then, hit Apply followed by OK.
+Then, hit Apply, followed by OK.

 Was this helpful?